 - 1 tablespoon Palm sugar or Brown sugar

 - Half the papaya, scoop the seeds out and peel.
 Using a knife and chopping board or mandoline, julienne, or shred the papaya.
-Peel and shred the mango, the same size as the papaya. (don't forget there's a big flat stone at the center) Place in a large bowl combine with cilantro, mint and chili slices if using and set aside.
+Peel and shred the mango, the same size as the papaya. (don't forget there's a big flat stone at the center) Place in a large bowl and add the cilantro, mint and chili slices if using.

 - Using a food processor, Place all the ingredients except salt.
 Process until smooth, taste, and add salt if necessary, add extra sugar or lime juice according to your taste.
 It should taste a little spicy, sweet and sour.